apos/rapid-bulky-wshc-by-apos/README.md

 ## Reference designs
 Any ESP32 and joystick board should work.
 For real world usage, there should be no bulky things on the top of the board!
-Pins you can get rid of, but not extra headers.
-I found this: https://de.aliexpress.com/item/32780304126.html (Keystudio Joystick shield).
-But it is bigger, I have to alter the design.
+Probably you have to cut off the pins and headers.

 Within the folder structure in this repository you will find the different versions (hardware, configuration and 3d model).